allegro/allegro.tech/_posts/2014-12-10-How-to-migrate-to-Java-8.md

 ```

 We found cases where simple, textbook-like functional transformations perfectly matched our needs.
 Here is a piece of code that traverses
-a sorted list of price ```Range```s matching a criterion and returns the first matching one or throws an exception when there isn't any:
+a sorted list of price <tt>Range</tt>s matching a criterion and returns the first matching one or throws an exception when there isn't any:

 ```java
 return getRanges().stream()